silvia-odwyer/beginner-rust-examples/README.md

 This repository collects beginner Rust programs, which showcase certain concepts that beginners might be unfamiliar with when learning Rust initially.

+## Contributors
+- Silvia O'Dwyer
+- Michéal O'Dwyer
+- + whoever decides to join in and add more examples in the future! :D

+## Background
 I've been learning the basic syntax of Rust lately, and to help solidify my learning, I coded basic programs, and have categorised them accordingly.